yagil/tokmon-beam/README.md

-# tokmon Beam server
+# tokmon beam

-A server that listens for beamed [tokmon](https://github.com/yagil/tokmon) JSON blobs, saves them in a local database, and serves a web UI to explore them.
+A Beam server is a program that listens for incoming [tokmon](https://github.com/yagil/tokmon) JSON blobs, and serves a web UI to explore usage data using Next.js and TypeScript.

 ## Features